 Electronic health record (EHR) vendors and health IT industry pundits will tell you that there are nuanced technical distinctions among application service provider (ASP) EHR, electronic health records software (Software as a Service (SaaS) EHR), and cloud EHR systems.
+For solo doctors and small group practices struggling to meet deadlines to get federal stimulus money under the HITECH Act, they all add up to the same thing: In exchange for a monthly subscription fee, physicians don't have to install and maintain their own EHR system.

 Like a patient pain-management regimen that's well managed, an electronic health records software (SaaS EHR) system can save a lot of agony and discomfort -- especially for older physicians who weren't planning to stick around for much more than a few years past 2015, after which the Centers for Medicare & Medicaid Services begins to penalize health care providers who haven't installed certified EHR systems.